guytzhak/CodeSpire-Wp-Starter-Theme/README.md

 ## What the theme include?

-1) Bootstrap CSS + JS files
+1) Call For Bootstrap CSS + JS files

-2) Slick Slider JS files
+2) Call For Slick Slider JS files

 3) Clean Wordpress Pages

-4) Bootstrap Menu Walker
+4) Call For Bootstrap Menu Walker

+5) Call For Font Awesome css